DenisSubbota/gascan_lab_vagrant/README.md

-# MySQL Replication Lab with Vagrant
+# MySQL Replication & ProxySQL Cluster Lab with Vagrant

-This lab provides a fully automated MySQL replication environment using Vagrant and Ubuntu 22.04 VMs.
+This lab provides a fully automated MySQL replication and ProxySQL cluster environment using Vagrant and Ubuntu 22.04 VMs.
 Each node is provisioned with the correct MySQL version, custom configuration, and replication setup.
 The monitor node is also provisioned for orchestration and management.
+ProxySQL nodes are clustered and pre-configured to route to all MySQL nodes.

 ## Features
-- 4 Ubuntu 22.04 VMs: monitor, mysql57, mysql8, mysql84
+- 6 Ubuntu 22.04 VMs: monitor, proxysql1, proxysql2, mysql57, mysql8, mysql84
+- ProxySQL cluster (2 nodes) with config-driven MySQL backend registration
 - Per-VM resource configuration (memory, CPUs)
 - Custom configs for each MySQL node
 - Automatic replication setup (5.7 → 8.0 → 8.4)